bueler/p4pdes/c/ch10/koch/README.md

 This directory contains script `snowflake.sh` which does the following example:

 1. Generate a Koch snowflake polygon in Gmsh-readable `.geo` domain format.
-2. Triangulates the polygon usine Gmsh and generates `unfem`-readable files `koch.vec`, `koch.is`.
+2. Triangulate the polygon using Gmsh, giving mesh file `koch.msh`.
+3. Generate PETSc binary files `koch.vec`, `koch.is` for the mesh.
-3. Solves the Poisson equation, -grad^2 u = 1, with u=0 Dirichlet boundary conditions.
+4. Use `unfem.c` to solve the Poisson equation -grad^2 u = 2, with u=0 Dirichlet boundary conditions.
-4. Generates an image `snowflake.pdf` showing u(x,y) as a contour map.
+5. Report  max u(x,y) = u(0,0)  and generate an image `snowflake.pdf` showing u(x,y) as a contour map.

 Before running the example do